tyrog07/universal-regex-handler/README.md

 - `findStartEnd(text: string): [number, number] | null`: Finds the starting and ending indices of the first match.
 - `findStartEndIter(text: string): [number, number][]`: Finds the starting and ending indices of all matches.
 - `capturesIter(text: string): (string[] | undefined)[]`: Iterates over all captures in the string.

+### `CSharpRegex`

+Mimics C#'s Regex class.

+- `constructor(pattern: string, options: string = '')`: Creates a new CSharpRegex instance.
+- `IsMatch(input: string): boolean`: Tests if the pattern matches the input string.
+- `Match(input: string): CSharpMatch | null`: Finds the first match of the pattern in the input string.
+- `Matches(input: string): CSharpMatch[]`: Finds all matches of the pattern in the input string.
+- `Replace(input: string, replacement: string): string`: Replaces occurrences of the pattern in the input string with the replacement string.
+- `Split(input: string, count?: number, startat?: number): string[]`: Splits the input string into an array of substrings using the pattern as the delimiter.
+- `static IsMatch(input: string, pattern: string, options: string = ''): boolean`: Tests if the pattern matches the input string.
+- `static Match(input: string, pattern: string, options: string = ''): CSharpMatch | null`: Finds the first match of the pattern in the input string.
+- `static Matches(input: string, pattern: string, options: string = ''): CSharpMatch[]`: Finds all matches of the pattern in the input string.
+- `static Replace(input: string, pattern: string, replacement: string, options: string = ''): string`: Replaces occurrences of the pattern in the input string with the replacement string.
+- `static Split(input: string, pattern: string, count?: number, startat?: number, options: string = ''): string[]`: Splits the input string into an array of substrings using the pattern as the delimiter.
+- `static Escape(input: string): string`: Escapes a string to be used literally in a regex pattern.
+- `static Unescape(input: string): string`: Unescapes a string that was escaped for use in a regex pattern.

 ### Flags